-However, it seems that these concepts and ideas may not have been as successful in promoting and establishing activities which can be integrated in R&D and innovation in such a way as to produce synergetic effect.
+However, the current situations of these attempts seem to imply that concepts and ideas of ELSI/RRI may not be so successfully promoting and establishing activities which are to be integrated in R&D and innovation in such a way as to produce synergetic effect.
 As the situation currently stands, R&D tends to take place first, which is then followed by the consideration of issues related to social implementation such as ethics, legal issues, responsibility and human wellbeing.
-Perhaps there has not been enough consideration given to how ethics, responsibility and "co-creation" by various stakeholders are understood and disseminated in Japanese society.
+Indeed, we still need to consider reflexively how ethics, responsibility and "co-creation" by various stakeholders are understood and disseminated in Japanese society.
+With the understanding of dynamic nature of "comprehensive knowledge" and the necessity of accumulation of practical experiences, creation and application of such knowledge are being strongly desired at present.